Code-Institute-Submissions/StateofChange/README.md

 - The selected episode plays through the media player, and the user can control playback using the provided controls.

+### User Story 3: Learning About the Podcast

+*Scenario: Accessing the "About" page and reading podcast information*

+### Expectation:
+The user should be able to click on the "About" link, navigate to the "About" page, and read detailed information about the podcast and the host.

+### Test:

+- Click on the "About" link from the navigation menu.
+- Verify that the user is directed to the "About" page.
+- Read through the podcast's mission, theme, and host information.

+### Result:

+- The user is taken to the "About" page, and they can access and read comprehensive information about the podcast and the host.

 ### Testing

 ### Browser Compatibility